Bachelor of Engineering (Honours) / Bachelor of Business

 Course details

-- Course structure, work integrated learning and professional recognition.
+- Course structure and professional recognition.

 Course structure

-Successful completion of the Bachelor of Engineering (Honours) / Bachelor of Business requires students to complete units of study to the value of 500 credit points.
+Successful completion of the Bachelor of Engineering (Honours)/ Bachelor of Business requires students to complete units of study to the value of 500 credit points.
 All units of study are valued at 12.5 credit points unless otherwise stated.

 View course rules and special requirements